 More than half of Scotland is upland.
 The beautiful mountains and glens are special places for both people and wildlife.
 Land use and climate are changing.
 How are Scotland’s wild lands responding and what are the impacts on our cherished wildlife?

-The truth is we don’t know - not enough people are looking.
+The truth is in many cases we don’t know - not enough people are looking.

 1. Submit bird sightings from uplands habitats

-You can submit sightings of interesting species or complete lists of everything that you see.
+You can submit sightings of interesting/notable species or complete lists of everything that you see.
 Even if you only enter one record this will still be useful.
-Records can initially be submitted by whatsup [at] bto.org (email) (include the species, number seen, date and grid ref).
-Ideally we would like you to use of the BirdTrack system, online or via phone app.
-Read more about submitting your sightings.
+Please use the BirdTrack system to submit your records, online or via phone app.
+Read more guidance about the sort of records that are particularly useful.

 2. Take part in BBS Upland Rovers

 3. Monitor your own upland Breeding Bird Survey square

 Taking on a BBS square is very rewarding and it's easier than you might think.
 A crisp early morning out in the hills, surrounded by singing birds and other wildlife is a memorable experience.
 Only two visits are required!
 If you are an experienced birder, sign up now!
 If you lack confidence, consider a training course.

 4. Mentor a less experienced BBS recorder